DeepWear: Adaptive Local Offloading for On-Wearable Deep Learning

-$\bullet$ \textbf{Processor status.} In real-world usage scenarios, handheld CPUs often run under different governors that control the clock frequency.
-The default governor of Android is \textit{interactive}, which boosts CPU to the max frequency when running computation-intensive tasks.
-However, the system may also keep the CPU to run at low frequency (\textit{powersave}) under certain scenarios, e.g., screen turned off, high device temperature, and low remaining battery.
-Figure~\ref{fig:latency_breakdown_powersave} plots the end-to-end latency for four DL models.
-Similar to Figure~\ref{fig:latency_breakdown}, the two left columns are the latency of executing the whole model on a wearable, and the two right columns correspond to the latency of offloading them to Nexus 6 CPU with different governors (interactive vs. powersave).
-The results indicate that the CPU status can have substantial impacts on the end-to-end latency as well as the offloading strategy.
+(3) \textbf{Processor status.} In real-world application scenarios, handheld CPUs often run under different governors adapting to different device environments, e.g., switching from the default \textit{interactive} governor (high frequency) to the \textit{powersave} governor (low frequency) when the screen is turned off or the battery level is low.
+Observed from Figure~\ref{fig:latency_breakdown_powersave}, CPU status can have substantial impacts on the latency as well as the offloading strategy.
 Take \emph{WaveNet} as an example.
-It takes almost 7X more time to process the model under the \textit{powersave} governor than the \textit{interactive} governor, with the former rendering offloading no longer beneficial.
-There are other processor status such as the load level (incurred by other concurrently running CPU/GPU-intensive processes) that can also affect the performance of both CPU and GPU~\cite{WWW17Xu,TMC17Huang,HtpPower13Zhang,iWQos17Zhang}.
+It takes almost 7X more time under the \textit{powersave} governor than the \textit{interactive} governor, with the former rendering offloading no longer beneficial.
+While enforcing the handheld to switch to a high-power governor is sometimes possible, there are other scenarios where the handheld CPU/GPU is inherently overloaded (e.g., by other computationally intensive apps that are running concurrently).

+(4) \textbf{Latency vs. energy preference.} Besides the end-to-end latency, the energy consumption is another key metric to consider as wearable devices have small battery capacities~\cite{conf/mobisys/LiuCQGLWC17}.
+As shown in Figure~\ref{fig:energy_breakdown}, although offloading can help save wearable battery, it will also cause the non-trivial energy consumption for the handheld (around 2.9 J for Nexus 6 CPU for \emph{GoogLeNet}).